vitest-dev/vscode/README.md

   plugin manually
 - `vitest.nodeEnv`: The env passed to runner process in addition to `process.env`
-- `vitest.commandLine`: The command line to start vitest tests.
-It should be the same command line users run vitest tests from a terminal/shell, with ability to append extra arguments (by the extension at runtime).
-For example `npx vitest` or `yarn test -- --run`
+- `vitest.commandLine`: The command line to start vitest tests. **It should have with the ability to append extra arguments**.
+For example
+  `npx vitest` or `yarn test --`.(This is a workspace setting.
+Do not change it in the user setting directly, which will affect all the projects you open)
 - `vitest.include`: Include glob for test files.
 Default:
   `[\"**/*.{test,spec}.{js,mjs,cjs,ts,mts,cts,jsx,tsx}\"]`
 - `vitest.exclude`: Exclude globs for test files.
 Default: